CodeTheChangeUBC/reBOOT/README.md

 6. `git push origin [name_of_your_branch]` to push your changes to the repo
 7. Create a **Pull Request** into the master branch
 8. After approval from **at least one** supervisor (**@leesw98** or **@ying-choi**) merge branch into master.

+## AWS RDS MySQL Connection

+If you wanted to manually connect to the database using the terminal, you can do the following.
+`mysql -h rebootdbinstance.cn0ttbkdpgt2.ca-central-1.rds.amazonaws.com -u ctc_reboot -p`
+You will be asked to type in a password which can be found in the "settings.py" file.

 ## Found a Bug?
 To provide **suggestions** or **report bugs**, open an **issue** first to discuss potential changes/additions.